shuimo-design/shuimo-ui/README.md

 ## Introduction

-This is an out-of-the-box **水墨（shuimo）** component library.
+This is an out-of-the-box **水墨(shuimo)** component library.

 We noticed that there are many excellent enterprise-level UI design languages and component libraries.

-As Chinese, we highly respect the unique Chinese art style: shuimo.
+As a Chinese, we highly respect the unique Chinese art style: shuimo.

 We have sorted out a set of shuimo component library with traditional Chinese style.